What is Website Marketing?

 The list of content types is long.
 Articles, podcasts, videos, webinars, ebooks, and infographics make up a fraction of content possibilities.
 To resonate with your audience, content must address their needs thoughtfully (more on this later).

 Imagine going through all the trouble to create a beautiful site with great, informative content.
 Then imagine Google and the other search engines not being able to find you when users search for what you offer.
 This is an important topic.
 Finding the right SEO Company to help you is critical.
 For now, just know that optimization is an essential part of a robust website marketing strategy.

-In fact, too many of the wrong links can get us banned from Google and the other search engines.
-In a future article, I’ll take a deeper dive into the fascinating world of links.
-For today, just know that a powerful website marketing strategy depends on the right links.
+In fact, too many of the wrong backlinks can get us banned from Google and other search engines.
+Learn about how to turn your website into a magnet for backlinks.
+A powerful website marketing strategy depends on the right backlinks.

 Step 4: Create Content that People Love

-Step 5: Fall in Love with Social Media (but be picky!)
+Step 5: Love Social Media (but be picky!)

 Step 6: Embrace the Power of email